KWBA-TV

-KWBA-TV (channel 58), branded as The Spot – Arizona 58, is an independent television station licensed to Sierra Vista, Arizona, United States, serving the Tucson area.
+KWBA-TV (channel 58), branded The Spot – Arizona 58, is an independent television station licensed to Sierra Vista, Arizona, United States, serving the Tucson area.
 It is owned by the E. W. Scripps Company alongside ABC affiliate KGUN-TV (channel 9).
 The two stations share studios on East Rosewood Street in East Tucson; KWBA-TV's transmitter is located atop the Santa Rita Mountains southeast of the city.

 History

 The first attempt at putting a station on channel 58 in Sierra Vista was KCCA-TV (call sign standing for Cochise County, Arizona).
 KCCA was owned by Sierra Vista Television, owned by Thomas Gramatikas.
 The proposed station would have broadcast from a tower in the Sierra Vista area with a power of 2.38 million watts; however, the Tucson area would have been blocked by terrain from seeing it.
 It may have desired to operate as a subscription television station, indicated by a 1982 filing where the FCC granted KCCA permission to install subscription television equipment.
 By 1985, the permittee was Manning Telecasting, who also held the construction permit for channel 11 in Yuma, but the permit vanished the next year, and KCCA never made it to air.

 The history of the current channel 58 began November 22, 1996, with a construction permit granted to KM Communications to serve Sierra Vista and Tucson on analog channel 58.
 The call letters were originally KAUC, but in August 1997, the station changed their call letters to KWBA to reflect their affiliation deal with The WB; the former superstation feed of Chicago's WGN-TV served as Tucson's de facto affiliate of The WB until KWBA signed on.
 In 1997, the station announced its existence and that it was close to securing Tucson office space.
 The station had now changed ownership, being held by a partnership of two companies: Sierra Television (a KM subsidiary) and Tucson Communications.
 Its general manager was Ron Bergamo, an alumnus of the University of Arizona returning to Tucson after a six-year stint as general manager of KTSP-TV/KSAZ-TV in Phoenix.

 Delays in permitting for the tower site on U.S. Forest Service land held up construction more than anticipated, but KWBA-TV began broadcasting on December 31, 1998.
 WB programming was supplemented by short local features, syndicated programs, and Arizona Diamondbacks baseball.
 It proved a success: in 2001, it tied for the highest rating among all WB affiliates in non-metered television markets (those still measured by diaries).
 That year, Tucson Communications changed its name to Cascade Broadcasting Group, having become the sole owner.
 In 2006, KWBA-TV affiliated with The CW upon the merger of The WB with UPN.